emilbjornson/mimobook/README.md

 This code package contains 138 Matlab scripts and 1 Matlab function.

 Each script is used to reproduce a particular simulation-generated figure in the book.
 The scripts are named using the convention chapterX_figureY, which is interpreted as the script that reproduces Figure X.Y.
-A few scripts are instead named as chapterX_exerciseX_Y and will then generate the figure corresponding to Exercise X.Y.
-A few scripts are named as chapterX_figureY_Z and will then generate Figures X.Y and X.Z.
+A few scripts are named chapterX_figureY_Z and will then generate Figures X.Y and X.Z.

 The function "functionWaterfilling.m" is used by several scripts to carry out waterfilling power allocation.